zompiexx/wargames/README.md

 *  Speech synth output via RS-232 (ASCII)

 NOTE: It may not be possible to compile and link the code as it stands because of the 64KB limit of CP/M. I am considering breaking the code up into a series of smaller programs and using a data file to share variables between them.

+If you want to see a demo of the code in action, running on an IMSAI 8080esp (albeit, a slightly earlier version of the code), please watch this Youtube video: https://youtu.be/GsTtD4rpM6E